A Simple & Powerful Cell-Based Assay to Quantify Specific Target Cell Death by Antibody-Dependent Cellular Phagocytosis (ADCP)

 - KILR ADCP Application Note

-With an increasing industry focus on antibody drugs, there is an ever greater need for functional bioassays that interrogate the various mechanisms of action (MOA) for the therapeutic antibody.
-The most common human immunoglobulin isotype used for therapeutic intervention is IgG1, which contains two antigen-binding Fab arms and an Fc region.
-This Fc domain of IgG1 can bind to Fcγ receptors expressed on immune effector cells and mediate target cell death by various mechanisms such as Complement Dependent Cytotoxicity (CDC), Antibody Dependent Cell-Mediated Cytotoxicity (ADCC), and Antibody-Dependent Cell-Mediated Phagocytosis (ADCP).
-Regulatory authorities are now commonly requiring data on the impact of each of these effectormediated MOAs for each submitted antibody therapeutic.
-There are a number of available ways to measure these effector-mediated MOAs, however getting a reproducible true measure of ADCP, in particular, has been quite challenging.
+With the increasing industry focus on antibody drugs, there is an ever-greater need for functional bioassays that interrogate the therapeutic antibody's mechanisms-of-action (MOA).
+Typical formats for antibody therapeutics contains two antigen-binding Fab arms and an Fc region.
+The Fc domain can be comprised of different isotypes (IgG1, IgG2, IgG3 or IgG4) which have varying affinities for binding to Fcγ receptors expressed on immune effector cells.
+Engagement of Fcγ receptors mediates target cell death by various mechanisms such as Complement-Dependent Cytotoxicity (CDC), Antibody-Dependent Cell-Mediated Cytotoxicity (ADCC), and Antibody-Dependent Cell-Mediated Phagocytosis (ADCP).
+Regulatory authorities now commonly require data on the impact of each of these Fc-mediated effector mechanisms for the submitted antibody therapeutic.
+There are several methods available to measure these Fc-mediated effector MOAs; however, getting a reproducible true measure of ADCP, in particular, has been quite challenging.

-ADCP is an important in vivo MOA of therapeutic antibodies, which can be mediated by monocytes, macrophages, dendritic cells, and neutrophils (effector cells) through multiple FcγRs.
-The Fab region of the antibody binds to a specific antigen on the surface of target cells, and the Fc region of the antibody binds and activates various Fcγ receptors on effector cells.
-Activation of certain Fcγ receptors, like FcγRIIa, FcγRI, and FcγRIIIa, leads to activation of a complex pathway that results in phagocytosis and destruction of the target cells in the lysosome of the effector cells.
+ADCP is a physiologically important MOA of therapeutic antibodies that can be mediated by various immune effector cells, namely: monocytes, macrophages, dendritic cells, and neutrophils through multiple FcγRs.
+The Fab region of the antibody binds to a specific antigen on the surface of target cells.
+In contrast, the Fc region of the antibody binds and activates various Fcγ receptors on immune effector cells.
+Activation of specific Fcγ receptors, like FcγRIIa, FcγRI, and FcγRIIIa, leads to the continued activation of a complex pathway that triggers phagocytosis and destruction of the target cells within the lysosomes of different effector cells.